 You can build your extension using client-side technologies like HTML, CSS, JS, etc. These extensions are then rendered in the product using iframes.
-Such extensions, built using client-side technologies, can be internally hosted using Orchestly's server.
+Such extensions, built using client-side technologies, can be internally hosted using Qntrl's server.

 However, if you wish to opt for server-side technologies, the extension must be externally hosted on a remote server.

 While mentioning widget URL in the plugin-manifest.json file, internally hosted extensions are configured with a relative URL, whereas externally hosted extensions take up an absolute URL to which the extension points.

 You can choose the audience for your extensions.

 Public extensions are hosted on Zoho Marketplace for other users to install and use.
 A public extension must be submitted for review where the extension's functionality is tested.
 If the extension suits the standards of Zoho Marketplace, it gets listed for public users to install and use.

 Private extensions have a restricted set of audience.
 If you wish to share the extension only within your organization, you can classify the extension as private.
 Private extensions do not go through a review process.
 Any user who has the extension's URL can install and use it.

 How to create an extension?

 Step 1: Install the node and ZET CLI